EvanForsythe/BB485/week02.md

 ## <ins>**High-performance computing (HPC) clusters**<ins>

-A High-Performance Computing (HPC) cluster is a distributed computing environment composed of multiple interconnected computers, often referred to as nodes, that work together to solve complex computational problems or perform large-scale analyses or simulations.
+A High-Performance Computing (HPC) cluster is a distributed computing environment composed of multiple interconnected computers (often referred to as nodes) that work together to solve complex computational problems or perform large-scale analyses or simulations.

 ![server](/Images/Week02/server.png)

-- A very quick overview of terms used when discussing HPCs:
+- <ins> A very quick overview of terms used when discussing HPCs:<ins>
   - **Server vs Cluster vs HPC:** I will use these terms interchangably in this course.
 There are slight differences, but for our purposes we can treat them as the same.
   - **Node: ** A node is like one computer (albeit a rather large computer).
 It comtains multiple processors/CPUs/cores.
 An HPC typically contains multiple nodes, which are interconnected for high-speed transfer/communication between them.
   - **Processors/CPU/core: ** this is the unit that 'does work'.
 A node typically contains multiple cores.
 If there are 96 cores available, that means you can run 96 tasks at the same time!